-The 2D online experience that dominates the eCommerce world is a legacy technology that provides inferior customer experiences.
-3D technology allows retailers to replicate what happens naturally in the offline world.
-Customers are now almost able to touch and ‘feel’ the product in the way they would in a physical store.
+The 2D online experience which currently dominates the eCommerce world is a legacy technology that provides inferior customer experiences.
+3D visualization technology allows retailers to replicate what happens naturally in the offline world.
+Customers are almost able to touch and ‘feel’ the product in the way they would in a physical store.

-2D is especially problematic with products that involve customized or personalized components.
-If prospective customers are unable to view the final, modified product, they will perceive much higher purchase risk, adding considerable sales friction to the checkout process.
+Static 2D product imagery is especially problematic with complex products and those which require customization or personalization.
+If customers are unable to view the form of the final, modified product, there will be a higher perceived risk, adding considerable sales friction to the checkout process.

 3D product configuration software solves these problems.
-Customers can configure the product to their liking using a simple web browser, in a hyper-realistic 3D environment.
+By configuring the product to their liking in 3D using a simple web browser, opens up CX possibilities many haven’t even considered.

 Product Agnostic Flexiblility

-Enable whatever product customization elements you which you offer.
-Colors, textures, text, materials, image uploads, engraving etc. All within a hyper-realistic 3D environment.
+Enable whatever product customization elements you offer.
+Colors, textures, text, materials, image uploads, engraving, etc. All within a hyper-realistic 3D environment.

 Hyper-Realistic 3D Models

-There are 3D model and then there are 3D models.
+There are 3D models and then there are 3D models.
 We specialize in hyper-realistic models which load quickly in your web browser.
-These 3D product model assets are so valuable, because they can be used in so many different ways.
+These 3D product model assets are so valuable because they can be used in so many different ways.

-Often brands may already have CAD design files and these can be quicly converted into web-compatible versions.
+Often brands may already have CAD design files and these can be quickly converted into web-compatible versions.
 Alternatively, just grab one from our public 3D asset library for free.
-Otherwise get one of our designers to produce a besoke 3D product model for you.
+Otherwise, get one of our designers to produce a besoke 3D product model for you.

 Once uploaded, you simply use our no-code ‘workflow’ builder via the Spiff Hub to add all the customization options you desire.